Leksat/Leksat.github.io/2020-01-16 Install MariaDB on Mac OS with Homebrew.md

   brew services start mariadb
 ```

-So you start the service and try to login.
+So you start the service with `brew services start mariadb` and try to login.

+## Problem

 Variant 1:
 ```